Honey badger (men's rights): 21st century

 In 2009, inspired by Farrell's work, Paul Elam founded the website A Voice for Men (AVfM).
 This became the most popular site of the manosphere, the men's rights movement on the Internet, and he became the unofficial leader of the 21st century men's rights movement.
-The term "Honey Badgers" was started to refer to female men's rights activists on A Voice for Men after the viral YouTube video about the indomitable and ferocious small carnivore.
+The term "Honey Badgers" was started to refer to female men's rights activists on A Voice for Men after the viral YouTube video about the animal.

-Some of the modern men's rights movement's most prominent activists are women.
+There have come to be several prominent women among the modern men's rights movement.
 Movement activists estimate 10 percent of their base are female.
 The Southern Poverty Law Center, which classifies AVfM as a hate group, says that having women that agree with them is critical to defend against claims of misogyny.
 The public support of prominent women legitimizes the issues of the men's movement as those of a broad cultural concern.
 The first three speakers on the first day of the AVfM sponsored first International Conference on Men's Issues in 2014 were all women, starting with Cools.